khangpt2k6/TORALK/README.md

-# 🧠 AI Chatbot - Web Application
+# 🧠 AI Chatbot - Web Application (In progress - Have not finished, is limited to many features)

 ## 🚀 Overview
 AI Chatbot is a web-based chat application powered by artificial intelligence.
 It allows users to have real-time conversations, upload images, and manage their chat history.
 Built with the **MERN Stack (MongoDB, Express, React, Node.js) & Vite**, the chatbot ensures a fast and smooth user experience.